NordicSemiconductor/pc-nrfconnect-gettingstarted/README.md

 ## Contributing

-See the [Contributing](https://github.com/NordicSemiconductor/pc-nrfconnect-core/wiki/Contributing) for details
+See the [Contributing](https://github.com/NordicSemiconductor/pc-nrfconnect-core/wiki/Contributing) for details.

 ## License